|

 Nicole Gilkison LaRue, CG

-Nicole Gilkison LaRue, CGNicole Gilkison LaRue, CG, is a board-certified, full-time professional genealogist with a special interest in researching women and other “brick-wall” obstacles.
+Nicole Gilkison LaRue, CG, AG, is a full-time professional genealogist for the federal government.
+Special interests include paleography, researching women, and other “brick-wall” obstacles.
 She has a degree in history and work experience in archives and museums around the country.
-Her published articles appear in the National Genealogical Society’s NGS Magazine and National Genealogical Society Quarterly.
-She served two terms on the Board of Directors of the Association of Professional Genealogists from 2017–2020.
+Her published articles appear in the National Genealogical Society’s National Genealogical Society Quarterly, OnBoard, and NGS Magazine.

 Dana Leeds